codr7/eli-java/README.md

 ```

 ## Performance
-The core eval loop currently seems to run faster than Python3,
+The core eval loop currently seems to run about as fast/slow as Python3.
-especially once the byte code has been stripped of redundancies.

 ### python
 ```